 It is totally considered common to see parrot cleaning their nose on different surfaces around their environment, however, doubtlessly it will be something hard yet lenient like the wood of their roost or play items.
 Thus, don’t worry if you consider this to be a normal piece of your parrot’s day-to-day practice.

-A parrot rubbing its beak on its cage is entirely ordinary and is normal.
+A parrot rubbing its beak on its cage is entirely ordinary and normal.
 It is all essential for a bird’s normal prepping, right alongside beak grinding.
-These are simply normal habits of all the birds, despite the fact that they can sound a piece odd from the usual.
+These are simply normal habits of all birds, even though they can sound a piece odd from the usual.

 Is it a good habit?

-Numerous birds grind the nose prior to sleeping.
+Numerous birds grind their nose before sleeping.
 This is a typical way of behaving, and however it’s unsure why they do this, it is most certainly an indication of being content and agreeable.
 It can be considered a good habit as this is their natural behavior of keeping themselves comfortable in their environment.